 - The Human Rights Campaign has named Chapman one of the Best Places to Work for LGBT Equality.
 Chapman has received a perfect 100% score on the Corporate Equality Index for the past seven years.

 - The American Lawyer has ranked Chapman as one of 22 law firms with the highest percentage of self-reported LGBT attorneys among the Am Law 200.

 - Equality Illinois has recognized Chapman as one of the state’s top law firms supporting inclusiveness and equality for LGBT attorneys.
-For six consecutive years Chapman has appeared on Equality Illinois’ list of the top law firms demonstrating a commitment to equality.
+For seven consecutive years Chapman has appeared on Equality Illinois’ list of the top law firms demonstrating a commitment to equality.

 Women @ Chapman

 Chapman continuously strengthens and develops a variety of initiatives tailored to support the careers of its women attorneys.
 The Women’s Affinity Group hosts networking events, business development training, and mentoring sessions to help prepare women attorneys for leadership roles.